-Former Courtroom Artist State Champion Morela Taffe, Indian Land High School pastel, marker.
+Former Courtroom Artist State Champion Morela Taffe, Indian Land High School pastel, and/or marker.
 No watercolors, chalk, charcoal, or paint are allowed.
 There should be no signatures on the front of the sketches; only on the back.
-Courtroom sketch artists are responsible for ensuring their work area is left neat and orderly with all trash disposed in the appropriate trash receptacle.
+Courtroom sketch artists are responsible for ensuring their work area is left neat and orderly with all trash disposed of in the appropriate trash receptacle.

-7.3.
-Submission Specifications
+7.3 Submission Specifications

 Courtroom sketch artists must supply their own materials.
-Sketches are done on white paper no smaller than $8.5 \times 11$ inches and no larger than $11 \times 17$ inches in horizontal format.
+Sketches are done on white paper no smaller than 8.5 inches by 11 inches and no larger than 11 inches by 17 inches in horizontal format.
 Sketches must be done in color using the following mediums: color pencil, pen and ink,

 Each courtroom sketch artist submits one sketch for judging.
-Sketches must be submitted to the Regional Mock Trial Coordinator at the competition's closing assembly upon request.
+Sketches must be submitted to the presiding judge at the end of the round when completed, but no later than the end of the third round.
 A completed Sketch Submission Form must accompany the sketch at the time of submission.